 NOTE: The links to all the materials described below are given in the colored section at the bottom of the page.

-The videos for this week begin with the "60 Minutes" Special on Mindfulness, reported by Anderson Cooper of CBS and CNN, followed by two short videos by Jon Kabat-Zinn, Life is Right Now, in which he talks about how science is beginning to understand the process and effects of meditation, and Befriending the Body, where he talks about the importance of our relationship with our body in this course.
+The videos for this week begin with Mindfulness-Based Stress Reduction, from the University of Massachusetts Medical School's Center for Mindfulness, and is followed by two short videos by Jon Kabat-Zinn, Life is Right Now, in which he talks about how science is beginning to understand the process and effects of meditation, and Befriending the Body, where he talks about the importance of our relationship with our body in this course.
 The video, Managing Anxiety with Mindfulness by Rachel Green, was originally made to address anxiety, specifically test anxiety and panic attacks, but provides a great introduction to some of the basic components of mindfulness meditation, including mindful eating and breath meditation.
 Finally, Bob Stahl guides you through a Raisin Meditation using a single raisin.
 To get the most benefit out of Bob's video, bring a raisin when you sit down to watch it so you can experience on your own what he is describing in the video.

 Each week, there are readings which are an important part of the program.
 This week, the main reading is about the Body Scan Meditation you will be doing for your 30 minutes of daily practice this week.
 7 Myths of Meditation, and Why We Find It So Hard to Meditate address common misunderstandings, including the idea that one must have a quiet mind to meditate successfully.
 What Would It Take for You to Be Still? describes one person's personal experience with mindfulness and will give you a little bit more of an idea of what to expect from this course.